 All of this helps employees work with combined synergy in building and managing your business knowledge.

-This video will provide you more clarity around how you can improve team collaboration with a knowledge base tool in these challenging times.
+This video will provide you more clarity around how you can improve team collaboration with a knowledge base software in these challenging times.

 4. Encourage Remote Social Interactions